-There is no restriction on foreign unit holders in the REIT, but foreigners cannot hold more than 70% of the equity in the REIT's management company.
+There is no restriction on foreign unitholders in the REIT, but foreigners cannot hold more than 70% of the equity in the REIT's management company.

 A REIT can be either listed or unlisted.
-A REIT seeking to list its units must comply with the listing requirements, as detailed in chapter 4 of the Bursa Malaysia Securities Berhad (LR) and chapter 13 of the REIT guidelines.
+A REIT seeking to list its units must comply with the listing requirements, as detailed in chapter 4 of the Bursa Malaysia Securities Berhad (LR) and chapter 12 of the 2018 REIT guidelines for listed REITs (revised in June 2019).
 These requirements include the following:

-- The applicant must have at least 25% of the total number of units for which listing is sought in the hands of a minimum number of 1,000 public unit holders holding not less than 100 units each; - For the purpose of calculating the required minimum public holding, holdings by the management company, its directors and any person connected with such management company or directors shall be disregarded; - The applicant must ensure that at least two directors or 1/3 (or the nearest number) of the board of directors of the applicant, whichever is higher, are independent directors; and - The management company of the REIT is subject to the SC's approval and a prospectus of the public offering is to be issued and registered with the SC.
+- The initial size of a REIT proposing a primary listing on the Main Market of Bursa Securities must be at least RM500 million - The applicant must have at least 25% of the total number of units for which listing is sought in the hands of a minimum number of 1,000 public unitholders holding not less than 100 units each; - For the purpose of calculating the required minimum public holding, holdings by the management company, its directors and any person connected with such a management company or directors shall be disregarded; - The applicant must ensure that at least two directors or 1/3 (or the nearest number) of the board of directors of the applicant, whichever is higher, are independent directors; and - The management company of the REIT is subject to the SC's approval, and a prospectus of the public offering is to be issued and registered with the SC.
 Subsequently, an application is to be made with Bursa (the Malaysian Stock Exchange) for a listing of and quotation for the units.